-If you’re still set on a Hilton credit card, but want more perks than what’s offered with the basic Hilton Honors American Express Card, you may want to take a look at the Hilton Honors American Express Surpass® Card.
-There’s a $95 annual fee for this card, but the welcome bonus is much more generous.
-Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
-Other perks include a free weekend night award after you spend $15,000 on purchases within a calendar year.
-The combination of the sign-up bonus and the free weekend night perk more than offsets the reasonable annual fee.
+If you're still set on a Hilton credit card, but want more perks than what's offered with the basic Hilton Honors American Express Card, you may want to take a look at the Hilton Honors American Express Surpass® Card.
+There's a $95 annual fee for this welcome bonus and the free weekend night perk more than offsets the reasonable annual fee.

 The biggest spenders may want to consider the Hilton Honors American Express Aspire Card, which charges a $450 annual fee but offers a wide array of benefits worth much more.
-Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on your Card within the first 3 months of Card Membership.
+Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on the Card within your first 3 months of Card Membership.
 The Hilton Honors American Express Aspire Card also boasts a variety of credits, including a free weekend night every calendar year as well as a $250 Hilton resort statement credit – all of which more than offset the high annual fee if you take advantage of them.

 The information related to the Hilton Honors American Express Aspire Card and Hilton Honors American Express Surpass® Card has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.